clipqq/nw6-capstone-server/README.md

 Get all tables
 http://localhost:8000/api/data
-Pass user_name into get request header to return a list of all persisted tables.
+Pass user_id into get request header to return a list of all persisted tables.

 Post new table
 http://localhost:8000/api/data